PowerShell/PSResourceGet/help/Update-ModuleManifest.md

 ### -Prerelease

-Specifies the prerelease value that is appended to the module version.
+Specifies the prerelease value that's appended to the module version.
 For example, if **Prerelease** is `preview` and the **ModuleVersion** is `1.0.0`, the version of the module is `1.0.0-preview`.